KristianS1991/final-project/README.md

 2. Run `yarn run:server` within the repository folder in the terminal, to run the server.
 3. In another tab, within the same repository folder, run `yarn run:client`, to run the application.

+The hosted version can be found here: https://bit.ly/2IPf5lK

 ## Project Scope
 For the final project, we were given a timeframe of one week to complete a full-stack application using React for the front-end and Flask (Python framework) for the back-end.
 To store our data, we were to use an SQL database and PostgreSQL as our relational database management system.
 This was our first project assigned where we were to implement a relational database.
 A relational database is simply a database that recognizes the relationships between stored groups of information.